Back to all

 Pray Persistently

-Pastor Matt Nickoson encourages the congregation to elevate their prayers beyond personal needs and focus on praying for the lost.
+Pastor Matt encourages the congregation to elevate their prayers beyond personal needs and focus on praying for the lost.
 He emphasizes the importance of persistent prayer, using Jesus' parable of the persistent widow and a powerful story from Jim Cymbala's book, "Fresh Wind.
 Fresh Fire," about his daughter's return to faith after years of fervent prayer.

 Sermon Notes